Sheena (film): Plot

-Otwani's old friend, reporter Vic Casey (Ted Wass) and his cameraman, Fletch Agronsky (Donovan Scott) are in Tigora to do a story on the former football player.
-When king Jabalani is killed and Shaman is framed for it, Vic and Fletch realize that they are on to a much bigger story than they had anticipated.

-Heading to a remote prison compound to interview Shaman, they bear witness to her rescue by Sheena and her animal friends; "Chango" the elephant, "Marika" the zebra and "Tiki" the chimpanzee.
+Otwani's old friend, reporter Vic Casey and his cameraman, Fletch Agronsky are in Tigora to do a story on Otwani.
+When Jabalani is killed and Shaman is framed for it, Vic and Fletch realize that they are on to a much bigger story than they had anticipated.
+Heading to a remote prison compound to interview Shaman, they bear witness to her rescue by Sheena and her animal friends; Chango the elephant, Marika the zebra and Tiki the chimpanzee.
 As they escape back into the jungle after destroying the prison, Vic and Fletch follow.
 However, Shaman soon dies from her injuries.

-Otwani obtains the services of colonel Jorgensen (John Forgeham) and his small army of soldier mercenaries, the Black Berets.
+Otwani obtains the services of Colonel Jorgensen and his small army of soldier mercenaries, the Black Berets.
 Their mission is to eradicate the Zambouli people so their territory will be open for strip-mining.
 Vic join forces with Sheena to stop the evil prince and his army, along the way, Vic and Sheena fall in love.

-The climax of the film takes place on the African Serengeti.
-Zanda attempts to shove Sheena on the Zambuli Falls, but the heroine connects telepathically to a bunch of flamingos that attack the helicopter and throw the countess down the waterfalls to her death.
+The climax takes place on the African Serengeti.
+Zanda captures Sheena on a helicopter and attempts to shove her down the Zambuli Falls, but Sheena connects telepathically to a flock of flamingos that attack the helicopter and throw Zanda down the waterfalls to her death.
 Sheena leads her people against the mercenaries and Otwani.
 Sheena successfully shoots Otwani in the heart with her arrow and fulfills the prophecy, but she is also positioned to be hit by Otwani's vehicle.
 Vic saves her life by crashing into Otwani's vehicle; resulting in severe burn wounds.
 Vic is healed with the earth and wants to stay with Sheena, but realizes that if he tells his story to the outside world, then other corporations will destroy Sheena's home.

-Before leaving to return to New York,Vic and Sheena had sex (off-screen).
-Vic and his cameraman Fletch leave on an airplane back to New York.
+Before leaving to return to New York, Vic and Sheena sleep together.
+Vic and Fletch leave on an airplane back to New York.
 Before leaving, Sheena records a farewell message on his tape recorder wishing him a safe journey.

-At the end the film, Sheena takes a ride on Marika through the serengeti.
+At the end the film, Sheena takes a ride on Marika through the Serengeti.